luthemes/individuality/readme.txt

 3.0 - Once theme is installed, click on Activate to begin using this theme.

 == Changelog ==
+Version: 1.1.9
+- Add clearings for post navigations so it doesn't overlap the footer section
+- Fixed navigation hovering so it doesn't hover red color and underline.

 Version: 1.1.8
 - Add Back Post Thumbnail for single pages